-This paper examines the relative status of women school administrators using data from a representative, national sample.
+This paper examines the relative status of women school administrators using data from a representative, national sample of line administrators.
 Results indicate that the administrators varied significantly on prestige-related variables (salary, number of people supervised, and size of district) and that it was possible to differentiate distinct groups of women administrators using these variables.
 Very few (7.5%) held high status position, while a substantial minority (32%) were in relatively low status posts.
-Members of the status groups also differed from each other on a variety of career-related, demographic, and lifestyle related variables.
+Members of the status groups also differed from each other on a variety of career-related, demographic, and life-style related variables.
+It is suggested that researchers should exercise caution in generalizing about women administrators as a unitary group and that it might be necessary to utilize multi-dimensional measures of relative status.

-The Relative Status of Women School Administrators:

-Not a Unitary Group
+The Relative Status of Women School Administrators: Not a Unitary Group

-Perhaps because of their relative scarcity, women school administrators have received a fair amount of attention in recent literature (e.g., Fishel and Pottker, 1974; Jones and Montenegro, 1982; Schmuck, 1980).
-It is known that, as a group, women administrators tend to work in smaller school districts and earn less money than men administrators (Paddock, 1977, 1981).
-Yet, there appears to be no systematic attempt in the literature to examine the relative status of women administrators.
+Perhaps because of their relative scarcity, women school administrators have received a fair amount of attention in recent literature.
+It is known that, as a group, women administrators tend to work in smaller school districts and earn less money than men administrators.
+Yet, there appears to be no systematic attempt in the literature to examine their relative status.
 Are all women administrators in such low-level posts or can various status groups be distinguished?
 If such status groups can be distinguished, do they differ on characteristics other than those related to the prestige and power associated with their jobs?
 That is, are there criterion variables which can be meaningfully associated with different status groups?
 This article explores these issues.